catalicu/DegExp2019/README.md

 6. MetaDiv_table_DegExp2025-04-01.txt: diversity indexes (richness, shannon, evenness) for each sample as calculated with script XXX.
 7. glmm_funct_rich2025-07-07.txt: results of GLMs evaluating BEF between bacterial richness and each narrow function.
 Output of script 2 (Fig2_BEF_estimates_narrow.R).
 8. glmm_functvs2025-07-07.txt: results of GLMs evaluating narrow function - broad function relationships.
 Output of script 3 (Fig3_Function_correlogram.R).
+9. ASVfundiv.select.all2025-04-15.txt: table with results of GLM models that evaluate the correlation between each ASV relative abundance and each function.
+Output from script XX.

 ## Scripts
 These scripts process data to generate the figures and statistical tests for the main text: